Indian Ballistic Missile Defence Programme: Missiles

+Phase 1

-Prithvi Air Defence (PAD) / Pradyumna Ballistic Missile Interceptor
+Prithvi Air Defence (PAD)

-The Prithvi Air Defence (PAD) is an anti-ballistic missile developed to intercept incoming ballistic missiles outside the atmosphere (exo-atmospheric).
+The Prithvi Air Defence (PAD), also known as Pradyumna Ballistic Missile Interceptor is an anti-ballistic missile developed to intercept incoming ballistic missiles outside the atmosphere (exo-atmospheric).
 Based on the Prithvi missile, PAD is a two-stage missile with a maximum interception altitude of 80 km.
 The first stage is a Solid fuelled motor while the second stage is Liquid fuelled.
 It has manoeuvre thrusters which can generate a lateral acceleration of more than 5 gs at 50 km altitude.
 Guidance is provided by an internal navigation system with mid-course updates from LRTR and active radar homing in the terminal phase.
 PAD has capability to engage the 3000 km class of ballistic missiles at a speed of Mach 5.
 PAD is fast enough to hit medium-range ballistic missiles and intermediate-range ballistic missiles.

 LRTR is the target acquisition and fire control radar for the PAD missile.
-It is an active phased array radar having capability to track 200 targets at a range of 1500 km.
+It is an active phased array radar having the capability to track 200 targets at a range of 1500 km.
 The PAD missile has also been called Pradyumna.

 Further development led to the improvement of the interception range from 50 to 80 km.
 The improved missile will utilise a gimbaled directional warhead, a technology also used by Israel, the US and Russia.
 This technology allows for a smaller warhead to destroy the target missile.

-The second stage of the PAD uses liquid rocket propellant, which corrodes fuel tanks when stored for long, the PAD could not be on standby 24/7.
+The second stage of the PAD uses liquid rocket propellant, which corrodes fuel tanks when stored for long, the PAD could not be on standby 24×7.
 Instead, it would need to be filled up during a period of crisis in anticipation of trouble.
 This is less than optimal for a weapon intended to defend against an attack at any moment.